 The Kalapana viewing site is located at the end of Highway 130 in Puna.
-The 3-mile hike can take up to three hours depending on current conditions and demarcations so please be prepared with sturdy footwear, proper attire, sunscreen, a flashlight as well as food and plenty of water.
+The round-trip 6-mile hike can take up to three hours depending on current conditions and demarcations so please be prepared with sturdy footwear, proper attire, sunscreen, a flashlight as well as food and plenty of water.
 The viewing area is normally open daily from3:00 to 9:00 p.m., with the last car permitted into the parking area at 8:30 p.m.
 Cell phone coverage may be spotty in areas.

 Visitors on foot must obey all warning signs and are required to stay within permitted areas for safety purposes.
 A newly formed black sand beach and land area is extremely unstable, and could collapse into the ocean at any time.
 There is also the threat of acidic laze, a hazardous chemical reaction of hydrochloric acid (HCl) and seawater, that occurs when the extreme heat of the lava enters the sea, rapidly boils and vaporizes the seawater into visible white plumes.
 Because of the unpredictable nature of the lava flow, the area is subject to closure at any time.